cemartins/mqconsole/src/site/markdown/index.md

-MQConsole is a small JavaFX2 utility application which allows you to interact with an IBM Websphere MQ messaging broker.
+MQConsole is a small JavaFX2 utility application which allows you to interact with a messaging broker (currently supports WebsphereMQ, ActiveMQ and HornetQ).

 From the main window with the list of available queues you can: